Bidvest Wits F.C.: History

 Mid-table finishes followed in 1997 and 1998 before the club finished sixth in 1999–00 – helped largely by the inspirational form of centre back Peter Gordon, who played over 400 times for the club and won caps for Bafana Bafana (the South African National Team), and Sam Magalefa who finished as the club's top goalscorer.

 In 2000–01 the club finished a disappointing 13th under new Scottish coach Jim Bone.
 A year later former Bafana Bafana goalkeeper Roger De Sa was appointed head coach, and he immediately restored order with the club finishing 7th in the PSL in 2002, thanks to a 3–1 victory on the final day of the season over Orlando Pirates.

 Under De Sa's reign things appeared to be looking up for Wits, with the club securing third-placed finishes in the PSL in 2003 and again in 2004.
 But in 2005 things took a turn for the worse, as De Sa's ultra-defensive tactics, coupled with a mass player exodus at the start of the season, saw the side score just 24 goals in 30 league matches to finish bottom of the league.

 At the start of the 2005–06 season, former Santos Cape Town and Maritzburg United coach Boebie Solomons was appointed as head coach, and Solomons' first season in charge brought a return to the PSL for the Clever Boys, with the club comfortably winning the Mvela Golden League (the second tier of South African football) after starting the season with six successive victories.

 In June 2007 Roger De Sa rejoined the club after a two-year absence.
 He replaced caretaker Eric Tinkler who succeeded Boebie Solomons during the 2006–07 season.

 In 2010 Wits managed to win the Nedbank Cup defeating AmaZulu in the final.

+2014–2017

-The 2016–17 season saw Bidvest Wits win their first PSL title.
+2014–2017 were the most successful years in Wit's history.
+They finished in the top 3 in the Premiership for four consecutive years, and the 2016–17 season saw Wits win their first Premiership title.
 Wits finished the season with 18 wins, 6 draws and 6 losses, and won the league by three points in a tightly contested season.
-They also won the MTN8 Cup in 2016 (beating 2016 CAF Champions League winners Mamelodi Sundowns) and the Telkom Cup (League Cup) in 2017.
+They also won the 2016 MTN 8 (beating 2016 CAF Champions League winners Mamelodi Sundowns) and the 2017 Telkom Knockout.